Cajova-Houba/microapp-generic-old/README.md

 * Update references to those files (and entity manager factory bean) in org.microapp.generic.dao.jpa.BaseDaoTestCase
 * Update reference to the persistence unit in org.microapp.generic.dao.jpa.GenericDaoJpa

 This module contains only generic package with gneric object (org.microapp.generic.*).
 For keeping things clear, I recomend to create a package org.microapp.microappName and put all your sources here.
+After creating this package, dont't forget to update <context:component-scan /> in applicationConfig-*-.jpa.xml.